Renogy 200W Portable Solar Panel

 - USB-C PD and USB-A ports plus MC4

-- Our top-scoring panel on test
+- Our top-scoring panel in this guide

 Cons